dcmfx/dcmfx/docs/src/tools/cli.md

     ```

 11. Print a list of all DICOM files under the current directory as JSON Lines
-    that includes the value of each DICOM's '*(0008,0018) SOP Instance UID*'
+    that includes the value of each DICOM's '_(0008,0018) SOP Instance UID_'
     data element, followed by a summary of their transfer syntaxes and SOP
     classes:

     ```sh
     dcmfx list . --format json-lines --select 00080018 --summarize
     ```

-## Gleam CLI

-The above examples assume the Rust version of the CLI tool is in use, however
-most functionality is also supported by the Gleam version of the CLI, which can be
-run with `gleam run` in `/src/gleam/dcmfx_cli`.

-The Gleam CLI is primarily used when working on the Gleam implementation of
-DCMfx.
-The Rust CLI is recommended for regular use as it is faster, has more
-features, and is a single standalone binary.